pasansherath/cs_obs_utils/README.md

 It uses a hodogram (particle motion) analysis and a polarisation analysis of the first arriving direct water wave from the airgun shot recorded by the ocean bottom seismograph.

-This code is a part from my PhD research work, inspired by the work of Flinn [1965], Perelberg [1994] and Eccles [2008].
+This code is a part from my PhD research work [Herath, 2021], inspired by the work of Flinn [1965], Perelberg [1994] and Eccles [2008].

 #### Required libraries:
 1. numpy